-There are numerous CBD-infused products on the market today, and they all vary in terms of the extraction method used, quality control, and the pharmacological type of the product in question.
+There are numerous CBD products on the market today.
+They all vary in terms of the extraction method used, quality control, and the pharmacological type of the product in question.

 The main advantage of CBD is that it doesn’t provide neurological side effects consistent with THC.

 Since it delivers an exact amount of dronabinol with every dose, side effects are more likely to appear in the long-term, as opposed to dose-adjustable medical marijuana products.